ganeti/ganeti/doc/admin.rst

    on an instance Ganeti will automatically restart it (via the :command:`ganeti-watcher(8)` command which is launched via cron).

+Instances can also be shutdown by the user from within the instance, in which case they will marked accordingly and the :command:`ganeti-watcher(8)` will not restart them.
+See :manpage:`gnt-cluster(8)` for details.

 Querying instances
 ~~~~~~~~~~~~~~~~~~